pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

 - HomePod gets multi-users supports, in the form of recognizing user voices
 - new CarPlay dashboard
 - Do-Not-Disturb while driving in CarPlay
+- *Shortcuts*:
-- *Shortcuts* is now a system-app and is getting multi-step commands
+    - it is now a system-app and is getting multi-step commands
-- suggested automations
+    - provides suggested automations
+    - conversational shortcuts
+    - Automation supporting specific triggers (pretty much a `cron` with a GUI)
+    - recording Siri Shortcut audio is no longer needed and phrases can be added with a tap
+    - works on HomePod, too
 - *Neural TTS* for all-software and much more 'natural' voice play

 #### iPadOS